+Economic Development Districts

+- Public purpose:

+- Discourage commerce, industry, or manufacturing from moving (business retention)

+- Increase employment in the state

+- Preserve and enhance the tax base of the

+- state, or

+- Satisfy the requirements for a workforce housing project

+- Uses:

+- Manufacturing

+- Warehousing, storage and distribution

+- Research and development

+- Telemarketing (as exclusive use)

+- Tourism facilities

-TYPES OF TIF DISTRICTS Economic Development Districts Uses: Public purpose: Manufacturing Discourage commerce, industry, or manufacturing from moving (business retention) Warehousing, storage and distribution Increase employment in the state Research and development Preserve and enhance the tax base of the Telemarketing (as exclusive use) state, or Tourism facilities Satisfy the requirements for a workforce Space necessary and related to the above housing project Workforce housing projects No commercial/retail except small cities (≤5,000 that are 5/10+ miles from city of 10,000+) may assist a facility (up to 15,000 sq. ft).
+- Space necessary and related to the above

+- Workforce housing projects

+- No commercial/retail except small cities (≤5,000 that are 5/10+ miles from city of 10,000+) may assist a facility (up to 15,000 sq. ft).
 (No pooling.)